 Oppositional defiant disorder (ODD)

 Even the best-behaved children can be difficult and challenging at times.
-Teens are often moody and argumentative.
-But if your child or teen has a persistent pattern of tantrums, arguing, and angry or disruptive behaviors toward you and other authority figures, he or she may have oppositional defiant disorder (ODD).
+But if your child or teen has a persistent pattern of tantrums, arguing, and angry or disruptive behavior toward you and other authority figures, he or she may have oppositional defiant disorder (ODD).

 As a parent, you don't have to go it alone in trying to manage a child with oppositional defiant disorder.
 Doctors, counselors and child development experts can help.

-Treatment of ODD involves therapy, special types of training to help build positive family interactions, and possibly medications to treat related mental health conditions.
+Treatment of ODD involves therapy, training to help build positive family interactions, and possibly medications to treat related mental health conditions.

-It may be tough at times to recognize the difference between a strong-willed or emotional child and one with oppositional defiant disorder.
-Certainly there's a range between the usual independence-seeking behavior of children and oppositional defiant disorder.
-It's normal to exhibit oppositional behaviors at certain stages of a child's development.
+It may be difficult at times to recognize the difference between a strong-willed or emotional child and one with oppositional defiant disorder.
+It's normal to exhibit oppositional behavior at certain stages of a child's development.
+But there is a range between the usual independence-seeking behavior of children and that of oppositional defiant disorder.

 The following are behaviors associated with ODD:

-These behaviors might cause your child to regularly and consistently show these signs and symptoms:
+These behaviors might cause your child to regularly and consistently: